Battersea Power Station

 The building comprises two power stations, built in two stages, in a single building.
 Battersea A Power Station was built between 1929 and 1935 and Battersea B Power Station, to its east, between 1937 and 1941, when construction was paused owing to the worsening effects of the Second World War.
 The building was completed in 1955.
 "Battersea B" was built to a design nearly identical to that of "Battersea A", creating the iconic four-chimney structure.

 "Battersea A" was decommissioned in 1975.
 In 1980 the whole structure was given Grade II listed status; "Battersea B" shut three years later.
 In 2007 its listed status was upgraded to Grade II*.
 The building remained empty until 2014, during which time it fell into near ruin.
 Various plans were made to make use of the building, but none were successful.

-In 2012, administrators Ernst & Young entered into an exclusivity agreement with Malaysia's S P Setia and Sime Darby to develop the site to include 253 residential units, bars, restaurants, office space (occupied by Apple and No. 18 business members club), shops and entertainment spaces.
+In 2012, administrators Ernst & Young entered into an agreement with Malaysia's S P Setia and Sime Darby to develop the site to include residential, bars, restaurants, office space (occupied by Apple and others), shops and entertainment spaces.
 The plans were approved and redevelopment commenced a few years later.
+The main Power Station building was opened to the public in October 2022.

-As of 2021, the building and the overall 42 acre site development is owned by a consortium of Malaysian investors.
+As of 2023, the building and the overall 42 acre site development is owned by a consortium of Malaysian investors.

+The station is also notable for its appearance on the cover of rock band Pink Floyd's tenth studio album Animals (1977).